 - And manage your illnesses.

-Sadly, eve the safest drivers are not immune to accidents.
+Sadly, even the safest drivers are not immune to accidents.
 If you or a loved one was injured in a crash with a negligent motorist, contact the Rudolph & Hammond Law Firm.

-A personal-injury lawyer in Phoenix can evaluate your accident to determine if you have grounds for a claim.
+A personal-injury lawyer in Scottsdale can evaluate your accident to determine if you have grounds for a claim.
 You may be entitled to compensation for lost wages, health-care bills and other damages.

 Here are four tips to keep senior drivers safe behind the wheel: